d12frosted/elpa-mirror/gnu/tmr-readme.txt

   is to use minibuffer completion to pick a timer to operate on.

   The `tmr-tabulated-view' command relies on Emacs’ `tabulated-list-mode'.
-From the `*tmr-tabulated-view*' buffer, invoke the command `describe-mode' (`C-h m' with standard key bindings) to learn about the applicable functionality, such as how to expand/contract columns and toggle their sort.
+From the `*tmr-tabulated-view*' buffer, one can invoke the command `describe-mode' (`C-h m' with standard key bindings) to learn about the applicable functionality, such as how to expand/contract columns and toggle sorting.

   While in this grid view, one can perform all the operations on timers we have already covered herein (the `C-h m' will show you their key